Posts tagged accessories

 I moved to Los Angeles twenty-five years ago and I spent the first three years working for an extremely talented contractor in Pasadena.
 I believe I’ve worked in nearly every home in San Marino and Pasadena.
 During that time I received an incredible education in electrical, plumbing, and all-things-handy-man.
 Most importantly, this job launched my curiosity for how things are made.
 During a nearly twenty-year career as a television producer, I took any opportunity I could to work with my hands and continue to expand my skills; like rebuilding a vintage motorcycle from the ground up because I wanted to know how engines work.
 I eventually found my true passion in woodworking and leather craft and the rest is (living) history.

-Very cool.
+We love that, her memory lives on.
 What is the hardest part of your creation process?

 Splinters.
 Especially from Black Wenge wood.